Fludd (band): Third album and winding down (1975–1977)

+After Fludd

 Crichton, Negus, and Rochon went on to form the band Saga.
 Waszek went on to join reunion lineups of Leigh Ashford and Motherlode, Andersen became a session musician, and Underhill went on to join Trooper.

 Brian Pilling died of leukemia on June 28, 1978; he was just 28.
 As a benefit to raise money for his children, Godovitz put together a band of Toronto musicians, including Bob Segarini, to record a tribute single consisting of "Fortune in Men's Eyes", an unrecorded song he had previously written with Pilling, and a remake of Fludd's song "Homemade Lady".

 Another greatest hits compilation, Greatest Expectations, was released in 1994 on Pacemaker Records, and ...On! was reissued in 2001 under its original planned title Cock On, on Unidisc Music.

-Godovitz and Ed Pilling reunited in 1997, recording an album under the band name No Flies on Frank (the name of a short story by John Lennon.
+Godovitz and Ed Pilling reunited in 1997, recording an album under the band name No Flies on Frank which is the name of a short story by John Lennon.

+Fludd reunion in the 2000s

 In the 2000s, a reunited Fludd has toured various classic rock festivals and other venues, with a lineup consisting of Ed Pilling, his younger brother Steve Pilling, Scott Shelson on bass guitar, and Jim Crichton.
 This lineup released a new CD, Fludd Lights, in 2006 for sale at their concert appearances, but the album has never been released on a commercial label.

 In a January 2021 interview with Borderline Radio, Ed Pilling announced that he was working on a new album.